emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the context of coding, this quote reminds us that writing clean, concise, and easily understandable code is a hallmark of advanced programming skills.
 It emphasizes the importance of breaking down complex problems into simpler components and avoiding unnecessary complexity.
 This approach not only leads to more maintainable and bug-free software but also enhances collaboration among team members and future-proofs your projects for potential changes and updates."

+# 2024-02-17
+- Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge in the field.
+This means staying up-to-date with the latest technologies, tools, and best practices.
+It also means being open to new ideas and approaches, as well as being willing to take risks and try new things.

+To be successful in programming, it' s essential to have a deep understanding of the fundamentals, such as data structures, algorithms, computer architecture, operating systems, etc. These fundamentals will serve as a solid foundation for your career, allowing you to easily adapt to the ever-changing landscape of technology.
+ - 了解最新技术、工具和最佳实践。
+- 对基本原理有深入理解，如数据结构、算法、计算机架构、操作系统等。